How to Check your Ubuntu Version

 The two values that you will be most interested in is “PRETTY_NAME” and “VERSION_ID“.

-The “PRETTY_NAME” value will provide you the full version name, including whether you are using an LTS release.
+• PRETTY_NAME: This value will provide you the full version name, including whether you are using an LTS release.

-Retrieving the Version Using hostnamectl
+Retrieving your Ubuntu Version Using hostnamectl

-This tool will only provide the information we need on Ubuntu 16.04 and newer, so please try the other methods first.
+Please note that this tool will only provide the information we need on Ubuntu 16.04 and newer, so please try the other methods first.

-1. Using the hostnamectl command is simple.
+1. Using the hostnamectl command to get your version of Ubuntu is a straightforward process.

 hostnamectl